🔴Pillaging America: Lefty Celebs Prove Exactly Why Every Illegal Must Get Out 2025-10-08 18:06

 There's been a lot of press lately on the rise in extremist violence globally.

-Do you think locking people indoors for months slash years on end may have impacted populations' mental health?
+Do you think locking people indoors for months/slash years on end may have impacted populations' mental health?

-Ha ha ha is the answer in the question.
+Is the answer in the question?

 I think it is.